adamdebono/grunt-electron-app-builder/README.md

 Required: `no`

 This will be used to set the version for the application.
 This defaults to the 'version' field in your app's package.json.
-*This is currently only implemented for darwin builds*
+*This is not currently implemented for windows builds*

 ## To Do: